spencerc99/spencerc99.github.io/README.md

 This site is deployed via `deploy.sh` which builds the site and pushes it up to this (repository)[https://github.com/spencerc99/spencerchang.me], which is automatically deployed to "spencerchang.me" via Github Pages.

+## Specifics
+### Analytics
+This site is set up with Google Analytics using the Hugo GA shortcode.
+I also augmented this with (this repo)[https://github.com/googleanalytics/autotrack] which adds additional GA tracking.